Spring, Texas: History

 The large geographic area now known as Spring was originally inhabited by the Orcoquiza Native Americans.
 In 1836, the Texas General Council of the Provisional Government placed what is now the town of Spring in the Harrisburg municipality.
 In 1838, William Pierpont placed a trading post on Spring Creek.
 In 1840, the town of Spring had 153 residents.
 By the mid-1840s, many German immigrants, including Gus Bayer and Carl Wunsche, moved to the area and began farming.
 People from Louisiana and other parts of the post-Civil War Southern U.S. settled in Spring.
-The main cash crops in Spring were sugar cane and cotton; area residents also grew vegetables.
+The main cash crops in Spring were sugar cane and cotton; residents also grew vegetables.

-The International and Great Northern Railroad, built through Spring, opened in 1871, which caused Spring to expand.
+The International and Great Northern Railroad, built through Spring, opened in 1871 and caused Spring to expand.
 In 1873, Spring received a post office.
 By 1884, Spring had 150 residents, two steam saw and grist mills, two cotton gins, three churches, and several schools.
 In 1901–1903, the International-Great Northern Railroad opened, connecting Spring to Fort Worth.
-Spring, now with a roundhouse, became a switchyard with 200 rail workers and fourteen track yards.
+Spring, now with a roundhouse, became a switchyard with 200 rail workers and 14 track yards.
 The population increased to 1,200 by 1910.
+After the roundhouse relocated to Houston in 1923, Spring's population declined; by 1931, it was 300.
 The Spring State Bank opened in 1912.
-In 1923, the roundhouse relocated to Houston, causing Spring to enter a decline; by 1931, Spring had 300 people.
-The bank was robbed several times in the 1930s; it was stated that Bonnie and Clyde robbed the bank once.
+It was robbed several times in the 1930s; there was a false rumor that one of the robberies was committed by Bonnie and Clyde.
 The bank consolidated with Tomball Bank in 1935.

 By 1947, Spring had 700 residents.
-In the 1970s, Houston's suburbs began to expand to the north, and more subdivisions and residential areas opened in the Spring area.
-Some older houses in the town of Spring received restorations and housed shops.
+In the 1970s, Houston's suburbs began to expand northward, and more subdivisions and residential areas opened in the Spring area.
+Some older houses in the town of Spring were restored and housed shops.
 The Old Town Spring Association opened in 1980 to promote the Old Town Spring shopping area, which consists of the restored houses.
-In 1984 and 1989, the Spring area had 15,000 residents.
+In 1984, the Spring area had 15,000 residents.
 By 1989, Old Town Spring became a tourist area.
 In 1990, the Spring area had 33,111 residents.

 From 1969 to 1992, the Goodyear airship America was based in Spring from its large hangar visible just off Interstate 45.
 Takeoffs and landings were a major attraction and motorists continually pulled off to the interstate's shoulders to watch.
 In 1992 the America was moved to Akron, Ohio, and the massive hangar was eventually torn down.
 As of 2020, the hangar's concrete foundation is still visible at the intersection of Holzwarth Road and Meadow Edge Lane west of Lowe's Home Improvement Center.

 The 1992 Log Cabin Republicans convention was held in Spring.

 Geography

-Spring is located at 30°3′15″N 95°23′13″W (30.054127, -95.386991).
+Spring is located at 30°3′15″N 95°23′13″W (30.054127, −95.386991).

-According to the United States Census Bureau, the CDP has a total area of 61.0 km2, of which 60.1 km2 is land and 0.9 km2, or 1.51%, is water.
+According to the United States Census Bureau, the CDP has an area of 61.0 km2, of which 60.1 km2 is land and 0.9 km2, or 1.51%, is water.